-- Compile a list of all LSAT Logic Games (see here for a list of every LSAT in that has been released by LSAC), and check to make sure you have done them all (a list of all games, classified by type, also exists on the LSAT Logic Games Bible book website).
-The reason you want to check all LSATs is to make sure that you have indeed completed them all.
-There are over 70 LSATs available from LSAC (the makers of the LSAT), and so sometimes students discover that they thought they had completed every game but in fact they had not.
+Compile a list of all LSAT Logic Games (see here for a list of every LSAT in that has been released by LSAC), and check to make sure you have done them all.
+There are over 80 LSATs available from LSAC, and so sometimes students discover that they thought they had completed every game but in fact they had not.

-- Working on complete LSAT games is obviously useful, but don’t forget that there are plenty of drills available to help improve particular games-related skills.
-For example, the LSAT Logic Games Bible Workbook contains many drills that are designed to help isolate specific game skills (there are also additional drills available on the new LSAT Logic Games Bible book website that many students are not aware of yet).
+Working on complete LSAT games is obviously useful, but don’t forget that there are plenty of drills available to help improve particular games-related skills.
+For example, the LSAT Logic Games Bible Workbook contains many drills that are designed to help isolate specific game skills.

 When re-doing the games, don’t worry about the fact that your scores and times may seem artificially improved.
 The goal is to learn more about the fundamental nature of games–what really makes them tick.
 The typical LSAT Logic Game is so complex that you will learn new things about the game even after you have practiced it two, three, or four times!